The Sort and Limit Chart Transform allows you to order your grouping axis values and display the top or bottom values in the Chart.

 To define a Sort order in your Chart, open the Sort & Limit Chart Transform and select which column you want to Sort by.
 You can Sort by the Chart's Grouping (ex: Sales Rep) or by a Data Series (ex: Sum of Deal Amount) in the Chart.

 Once you have selected which column you want to Sort by, you define the Sort order.
 If you Sorted your Chart by the Grouping column, you can order the values A -> Z (alphabetical order), Z -> A (reverse alphabetical order) for a text grouping or you can do a custom sort.
 If your grouping column is numeric, you can order ascending or descending.

-If you Sort the Chart by a Data Series (ex: Sum of Deal Amount), you can select between ascending and descending.
+If you Sort the Chart by a Data Series for example, Sum of Deal Amount, you can select between ascending and descending.